maniksurtani/githelpers/README.md

 written in [BASH][] or [Python][] and should be executable (``chmod 755 ~/bin/*``).

+## Windows users

+If you use Windows, you may want to make sure git doesn't detect permission changes and mistake them as updates to the file.
+Please see [this link](http://stackoverflow.com/questions/1580596/how-do-i-make-git-ignore-mode-changes-chmod) on tips on fixing this.  _Thanks to Dan Berindei for contributing this tip_

 # License

 These scripts are open source and released under the BSD License.
 See the accompanying LICENSE.txt file for details.